 Updating the Description of an Object

 - 1. Locate the Description pane on the object details page. - 2.
-Select Edit. - 3.
-Make the required changes and select Save.
+Click the Edit option to add/update the object descriptions text, tables, or images. - 3.
+Make the required changes and click the Save button.